 In 2004, DNA testing brought to trial Dwayne McNair for the assault, abduction, and rape of two women in Dorchester, UK.
-It turned out, however, Dwayne had an identical twin brother, Dwight McNair.
-The case fell apart because the DNA examined from the rapist’s semen could not pinpoint one person.
+It turned out, Dwayne had an identical twin brother, Dwight McNair.
+The case fell apart because the DNA examined from the rapist’s semen could not pinpoint which twin was to blame.

 “Ordinary DNA science, the kind of science that’s used around the world every day in courts to identify people, can’t differentiate between identical twins,” Deakin [case prosecutor] said.Boeri, D. 2017.
 Standard DNA Testing Can’t Differentiate Between Identical Twins.
 A New Test Challenges That. wbur.org.

 However, it was only a matter of time before science caught up with this genetic loop hole.
-In 2014, prosecutor David Deacon stumbled across ‘massively parallel’ sequencing, the next generation in DNA mapping, successfully tested on identical twins in Germany.
+In 2014, prosecutor David Deacon stumbled across ‘massively parallel sequencing’, the next generation in DNA mapping, successfully tested on identical twins in Germany.
 By comparing the DNA of the rapist’s semen with the saliva of Dwayne, and his brother Dwight, this new technology shows that Dwayne is 2 billion more times likely to be the rapist than his brother.
-Those are pretty strong odds.

 This is the first time ‘massively parallel sequencing’ has been admitted as evidence in a courtroom anywhere in the world.
 The defense are trying to dismiss the evidence, mainly on the basis that the lab is comparing semen DNA with saliva DNA.
 The case is ongoing.

 What is DNA?

 Depending on when you went to school, you probably learned a little about the building blocks of DNA and cell division.
 A speedy recap:

 - Our cells carry 46 chromosomes (23 from each of our parents) in the cell nucleus;